Skip to main content

 Review Changes

-Select the disclosure triangle next to Library Item Edited for the entry you’d like to review.
+Select the disclosure triangle next to Library Item Edited for the entry you want to review.

 Activity tab showing Library Item edit history